jeremyikwuje/monierate-website/src/blog/nibss-what-it-is-and-how-it-works.md

 The NIBSS Instant Payment or NIP,  is a service that delivers instantaneous payments.
 The aim is to create smooth seconds-fast transactions, driving business value and customer experience.

 Designed with accessibility in mind, users can make use of the NIP platform in a variety of ways.
-The available options are through USSD, POS and ATM, mobile banking, web platforms, and third-party channels.
+The available options are USSD, POS and ATM, mobile banking, web platforms, and third-party channels.

 ## How to Check if NIBSS is Down